WORKSHOP Chad Hamrin (US)

 at Yoga Shakti in Stockholm

-This time he offers immersion workshops for any student who wish to broaden and deepen ones yoga practice and understanding of the architecture of the yoga.
+Chad visits us for the third year in a row and we are happy that he wants to return and share his wisdom, knowledge and expertise.
+This time he offers some new content and share more insight around the practice of yoga and the art of living mindful.
+These are great workshops for any student who wish to broaden and deepen ones yoga practice and understanding of the architecture of the yoga.
 Dive deeper into the yogic experience and strengthen your personal, daily practice with this experienced and well renowed teacher.

 Through Chads wise and highly exploratory and reflective approach, you will be guided to listen and reflect on your individual experience to refine your practice and encounter profound breakthroughs.